urgdog/urg.systems/thonks/td.md

 Turn "i want better data" into something usable. e.g., "RSSI, CINR, GPS coordinates, on a 24 hour cycle, queryable on my phone."

 This usually comes from understanding the business, and one long pause where the request is calcified into reality when the target of your inquisition relinquishes what they actually meant to say in the first place.
 It's an art.

 Get the finished thought onto a silver platter for your team.

 ## Refinement: The Thunderdome
-I think normal people call this "grooming".
-I call it idea-knife-fights until they're ready.
-Or, if you want to be nice in front of execs, "Thunderdoming".
+This is usually called “grooming.”
+Weird.
+I call it "Thunderdoming".
+It sounds harsher than it actually is, and I think this is the part that most people screw up.

-The idea does battle to get to a stable path forward.
+The *idea* does battle to get to a stable path forward.
 As engineers, we facilitate their battle.
 Remember, this isn't engineer vs engineer, this is idea vs idea.
-Super important to get this through- we're not here to prove who's smartest, cleverest, etc.
+Super important to get this through- we're not here to prove who's smartest, cleverest, etc. We're here to learn from each other as ideas get stronger.

 Poke the idea, question assumptions, look for re-use or potential landmines.